twbs/bootstrap/site/content/docs/5.2/customize/color.md

 ### Nesting color modes

 Use `data-bs-theme` on a nested element to change the color mode for a group of elements or components.
 In the example below, we have an outer dark mode with a nested light mode.
-You'll notice components naturally adapt their appearance without modifciation, but the nested `data-bs-theme="light"` needs help reseting some global styles.
+You'll notice components naturally adapt their appearance without modification, but the nested `data-bs-theme="light"` needs help to reset some global styles.
 This is because `data-bs-theme` doesn't reset the globally declared `<body>` colors, so we have to add `.bg-body` and `.text-body`.

 {{< example class="" >}}
 <div data-bs-theme="dark">